UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Methodology

-where $g(v,u)={x_{ms}^{r,k}(v)}^{\mathsf{T}}x_{ms}^{r,k}(u)$ denotes the estimated probability of the link between node $v$ and $u$.
-Note that we introduce negative sampling to train a more generalized model by accumulating all edge prediction probabilities of the unmasked subgraphs in the denominator, making the model robust to external noise.
-Considering the importance of different relational subgraphs for structure reconstruction, we aggregate all subgraph structure reconstruction losses together using a set of learnable weight parameters as follows:
+where $g(v,u)={x_{ms}^{r,k}(v)}^{\mathsf{T}}x_{ms}^{r,k}(u)$ calculates the estimated probability of link between node $v$ and $u$, and then we can obtain the reconstructed adjacent matrix $\tilde{\mathbf{A}}_{O}^{r}$.
+We introduce negative sampling to train a more generalized model by accumulating all edge prediction probabilities of the unmasked subgraphs in the denominator, making the model robust to external noise.
+Notably, the standard normalization in Eq.~\eqref{eq4} is used to calculate the similarity between the reconstructed attribute features and the original attribute features.
+The softmax normalization in Eq.~\eqref{eq7} is used to evaluate the probability of a link being reconstructed between two nodes.

+Similar to Eq.~\eqref{eq3}, collaboratively considering the importance of different relational subgraphs for structure reconstruction, we aggregate all subgraph structure reconstruction losses together using a set of learnable weight parameters $b^r$ as follows: